 ‘A few days, maybe more if we decide to go the scenic route.’

-‘I wouldn’t mind seeing the Ice Cliffs of Jottunheim,’ Thor said.
+‘I wouldn’t mind seeing the ice cliffs of Jotunheim,’ Thor said.

 ‘That settles it then.
 We are going the scenic route.’

 When they eventually returned to Asgard, Loki headed straight to a dining hall.
 He ate plate after plate of food.
-Once he had finished, he went straight to his halls for some much-needed sleep.
+Once he had finished, he went to his house for some much-needed sleep.

 The following day, he watched Idun give each of the gods one of her apples from her wooden basket.
 She had long golden hair and a patch of pink freckles underneath both of her eyes.